quantum2409/Eavesdropping101/Assignment 1/220969/README.md

     else:
         print(ciphertext[i],end="")
 ````
-This code is simply based on decrypting vignere cipher.
+This code is simply based on decrypting vigenere cipher.
 I have just added the keyword to the ciphertext.

 ## The final password